greydanus/greydanus.github.io/2022-04-26-structural-optimization.markdown

 And with that, we are done with the physics!
 Now we are ready to set up the optimization itself.

 ## Optimization
 To do this, we'll use the Method of Moving Asymptotes (MMA).
-Originally described by Svanberg (1987) and refined in [Svanberg (2002)](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.146.5196&rep=rep1&type=pdf), MMA is a good fit for structural optimization problems because it accepts nonlinear inequality constraints and scales to large parameter spaces.
+Originally described by [Svanberg (1987)](https://scholar.google.com/scholar?q=the+method+of+moving+asymptotes%E2%80%94a+new+method) and refined in [Svanberg (2002)](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C38&q=A+class+of+globally+convergent+optimization+methods), MMA is a good fit for structural optimization problems because it accepts nonlinear inequality constraints and scales to large parameter spaces.
 In the code below, we rewrite the mass conservation constraint as a mass _threshold_ constraint so that it looks like an inequality.
 Then we set the density constraint by giving upper and lower bounds on the parameter space.
 Finally, we use Autograd to obtain gradients with respect to the objective and pass them to the solver.
-The NLopt package makes this process pretty straightforward.
+The [NLopt package](https://nlopt.readthedocs.io/en/latest/) makes this process pretty straightforward.
 Also, its [documentation](https://nlopt.readthedocs.io/en/latest/NLopt_Algorithms/#mma-method-of-moving-asymptotes-and-ccsa) gives some good practical advice on how to think about MMA.

-Other optimization approaches we tried included optimality criteria (by Andreasson et al. 2010), plain gradient descent, LBFGS, and the Adam optimizer.
+Other optimization approaches we tried included the optimality criteria (by [Andreasson et al. 2010](https://www.topopt.mek.dtu.dk/-/media/subsites/topopt/apps/dokumenter-og-filer-til-apps/topopt88.pdf?la=da&hash=E80FAB2808804A29FFB181CA05D2EEFECAA86686)), plain gradient descent, [L-BFGS](https://en.wikipedia.org/wiki/Limited-memory_BFGS), and the [Adam optimizer](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C38&q=adam+optimizer+kingma&oq=adam+optimizer+).
 Consistent with the findings of [this paper](https://arxiv.org/abs/1909.04240), MMA outperformed all these approaches.

 ```python
 def fast_stopt(args, x=None, verbose=True):